timglabisch/code_of_conduct/README.md

 ### outside of the project, everyone is free
-Everyone who interacts with any project related work, *MUST* respect the freedom of any project collaborator.
+Everyone who interacts the project *MUST* respect the freedom of any project collaborator.
 Every collaborator is free to share it's opinion (including social opinion) *WITHOUT ANY* restriction.
 It's *NOT ALLOWED* to share any social opinions, in the context of the project.
 Even if you feel like a victim.